-Hydrological relevant parameters for an estuary are the volumes entering the estuary during high and low tide (tidal volume).
-The waterflow (volume and velocity) varies very locally.
+Hydrological relevant parameters for an estuary are: the volumes entering the estuary during high and low tide (tidal volume).
+The waterflow (volume and velocity) is varying very locally.
 Subsequently erosion and sedimentation processes are sensitive to anthropogenic measures (LT-process) and extreme events like storm (ST-process).
-Special attention has to be given to the fish breeding areas between 0 to 5 m water depth and currents below 0.5 m.
+Special attention has to be given to the fish breeding areas between 0 to 5 m water depth and currents below 0,5 m.
 Monitoring these area's should be included in the program.

 Changes in the components of the hydrological budget, due to human activities, are expected to be relatively slow.
 Therefore, monitoring is recommended every three years.
+Monitoring should be performed with data collection on all the freshwater inputs and outputs arranged on a seasonal scale.